 You can find information about average rent prices in Canada Mortgage and Housing Corporation (CMHC) Rental Market Reports.

-Here is a sample of cities and their average rental prices with complete reports for 2018:
+Here is a sample of cities and their average rental prices for 2020:

 For local rental market information, please contact your local CMHC branch.
-You can also find rental properties through our "How can I look for rental housing?" article.
+You can also find rental properties through our "How do I look for rental housing?" article.

 If you would like more information about rental pricing and trends, you can also call a housing help centre or community agency, or search in the Services Near Me section by using the words "housing assistance" in your area.